|Latest Update 17th July 2017.|

 Usually this method needs a compost heap containing at least a cubic metre of material so the outer layers provide enough insulation to heat the heap up to the required 55 to 65 degrees centigrade.

 My new bin has a capacity of 418 litres and is better suited to my small suburban garden where space and organic waste are in short supply.
 The bins walls, floor and roof are insulated and hold the heat in, easily raising the temperature to the required levels.

 Its important to supply the composting (aerobic) microbes with plenty of oxygen, so the bin's contents must be exposed to air periodically during the course of this process.
 The hot compost bin is designed to be split into 2 halves so it can easily be moved to a suitable new space and re-assembled.
-The compost is left behind, but is then tossed through the air back into the bin in its new location aerating and re-mixing it at the same time.
+The compost, which was left behind, is tossed through the air back into the bin in its new location aerating and re-mixing it at the same time.